VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Cart/objects/dictionary-item-type.md

 # DictionaryItemType ==~object~==

-The `DictionaryItemType` represents a dictionary item, which is a key-value pair used to store and organize data in a dictionary..
+This type represents a dictionary item, which is a key-value pair used to store and organize data in a dictionary..

 ## Fields